kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/staging-area/yeezus.md

 - "I just talked to Jesus, he said, 'What up, Yeezus?'"
 - "I am Warhol.
 I am the No. 1 most impactful artist of our generation.
 I am Shakespeare in the flesh."

+## Contrast to Other Kanye West Personas

+Yeezus is just one of many personas that Kanye West has adopted throughout his career.
+Other personas include:

+- The College Dropout: This persona represents Kanye West's early years in the music industry, characterized by his humble beginnings and struggles to break into the mainstream.
+- The Louis Vuitton Don: This persona reflects Kanye West's love for high fashion and luxury brands, as well as his desire to be seen as a trendsetter in the fashion world.
+- The Life of Pablo: This persona is inspired by Kanye West's seventh studio album, The Life of Pablo, and represents his spiritual and introspective side.
+- Ye: This persona is Kanye West's most recent alter ego, reflecting his personal struggles with mental health and his journey towards self-acceptance and healing.

+Each of these personas represents a different aspect of Kanye West's personality and artistic vision.
+Yeezus, in particular, stands out for its boldness and confrontational nature, challenging listeners to think critically.

 ## Yeezus Tour

 The Yeezus Tour was a concert tour by Kanye West in support of his sixth studio album, Yeezus.
 The tour began in October 2013 and concluded in December 2013.
 The tour featured elaborate stage designs, theatrical elements, and a mix of new and old songs from Kanye's discography.
 The Yeezus Tour received critical acclaim for its innovative production and Kanye's energetic performances.